bauddhikGit/UberClone/Backend/README.md

 ## Description

 Registers a new captain with the provided details, including vehicle information.
-Validates the request body and returns a JSON response with the captain object on success.
+Validates the request body and returns a JSON response with a token and the captain object on success.

 ## Request Body

 - **fullname**: An object containing:
   - **firstname**: Required string (at least 3 characters).
-  - **lastname**: Optional string.
+  - **lastname**: Optional string (at least 3 characters if provided).
 - **email**: Required valid email address.
 - **password**: Required string (at least 6 characters).
 - **vehicle**: An object containing: